OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 CEP: 01310-300, São Paulo/SP
 Attention: Legal Notice

-Are There Countries Where I’m Not Allowed To Use Evernote?
+Are There Countries Where I’m Not Allowed to Use Evernote?

 You may not use or otherwise export the Service or any Evernote Software except as authorized by United States (“U.S.”) law and the laws of the jurisdiction in which the Service is hosted or where you use the Service.
 In particular, but without limitation, the Evernote Software may not be (i) exported or re-exported into any countries that are subject to U.S. economic sanctions or (ii) provided to or used by anyone on the U.S. Department of the Treasury's lists of Foreign Sanctions Evaders or Specially Designated Nationals or the U.S. Department of Commerce Denied Persons, Unverified, or Entity lists.
 By using the Service, you represent and warrant that you are not located in any such country or on any such list, and shall not use the Service, or provide access to or use of the Service to anyone, in any such country.
 In addition, you are responsible for compliance with applicable export control, economic sanctions and related laws when you travel across international borders and access your Content.

-What Law Applies To My Use Of Evernote?
+What Law Applies to My Use of Evernote?

 If you are a resident of the United States or Canada, these Terms and the relationship between you and Evernote (including any dispute) shall be governed in all respects by the laws of the State of California, United States of America, as they apply to agreements entered into and to be performed entirely within California between California residents, without regard to its conflict of law provisions.